-If he ever had to move into a nursing home, Dan Cohen says he’d like to take some of his favorite music with him for comfort.
+If he ever had to move into a nursing home, Dan Cohen says he’d like to take some of his favorite music with him for comfort and music therapy.
 The collection would be an eclectic ’60s mix: some Beach Boys, Beatles and Joni Mitchell, plus a few Broadway tunes, folk ballads and R&B hits.

 For Cohen, a social worker specializing in applying technology to vocational rehabilitation and community service organizing, recognizing that personal connection to music inspired the creation of a groundbreaking program in eldercare.
 In 2010, Cohen founded Music & Memory™, a national nonprofit that trains caregivers to help people with cognitive and physical disabilities reconnect with themselves and the world around them through music.